Inheritance Tax liabilities statistics: commentary

 Further information on IHT rules, tax rates, reliefs and exemptions are available in the Inheritance Tax guidance.

-Following a reporting requirement change from 1 January 2022, non-taxpaying estates which are classed as ‘excepted’ are no longer required to report their valuations to HMRC.
-As a consequence, their details are no longer included in these statistics, which now have slightly reduced coverage.
+As a consequence, their details are no longer included in these statistics from that date, which now have slightly reduced coverage.
+This means comparisons across years should be treated with caution.
 For more information, please see the policy paper announcing the changes.

 IHT receipts received by HMRC during a particular financial year are no longer reported in this publication.
 Please see HMRC’s monthly and annual bulletins on tax receipts for the latest commentary on the trend in IHT receipts received by HMRC.

-These publications report the cash receipts received by HMRC in a given month or year.
+These monthly and annual publications report the cash receipts received by HMRC in a given month or year.
 In some limited circumstances, IHT can be paid by transferring assets under the ‘acceptance in lieu’ scheme.
 Receipts under this scheme are reported by the Office for National Statistics (ONS) in their National Accounts.

 3. Coronavirus (COVID-19)